 The regular chin-up alone already works effectively on the biceps.
 The added knee-up involves the abs, too, so the combination makes a powerful bodyweight exercise.

 3. Slick Floor Bridge Curl

-This and the rest of the best bodyweight exercises on the list will ditch all equipment.
+This and the rest of the best bodyweight exercises for men on the list will ditch all equipment.
 Well, the slick floor bridge curl will only require a little more:

 - a pair of socks worn on your feet

 - a slick floor (made of tiles or shiny wood)

 Start by lying on your back on the slick floor.
 Extend your arms sideways.
 Then, slide your sock-wearing feet toward your butt while raising your butt and back up with bent knees (Image 3b).
 Slide your feet out (forward) as in Image 3c.
 Just keep on sliding them back and forth and you’re essentially doing hamstring curls.